jose-cisco/Symptoms-Recommendation/README.md

-# 🤖 Symptoms Recommender API
+# 🤖 Symptoms Recommender System

 This project provides a **FastAPI-based Symptoms Recommendation API** using Association Rules (Apriori).
 It loads a SQLite database (`AI_Symptomps_Note.db`) with symptoms and allows querying for related symptoms.